NALCAP Visa (North American Language and Culture Assistant Program)

 The apostille must certify the signature on the Criminal Background check, not other signatures (e.g. we don’t accept apostilles that certify the signature of a notary public that stamps a seal on the criminal background check).

 8. Medical certificate.
-Applicants requiring a visa for a stay of more than 180 days must submit the original and a copy of a medical certificate issued by your family doctor worded as follows:
+Original and a copy of a medical certificate issued by your family doctor worded as follows:

 “This medical certificate states that Mr./Mrs. ….. does not suffer from any diseases that may have serious consequences on public health in accordance with the provisions contained in the 2005 International Health Regulations."